-1.4.2 Structure of the Draft EIS
+1.4.2 Structure of the EIS

-This Draft EIS is presented in 4 main parts, including the main project description and impact assessment, and is supported by a series of appendices and technical papers.
+This EIS is presented in 4 main parts, including the main project description and impact assessment, and is supported by a series of appendices, technical papers and the Submissions Report.

-The structure and content of the Draft EIS is outlined in Table 1.1.
+The structure and content of the EIS is outlined in Table 1.1.

-Table 1.1 Structure of the Draft EIS
+Table 1.1Structure of the EIS

-Chapter Description

-Summary Outlines the key findings of the Draft EIS for the project.
-The summary also describes the project and its development to date, including its legislative framework and the outcomes of public consultation.

-Part A Background

-Chapter 1 Introduction

-Provides a background to the project and an overview of the key features of the project.
-The chapter also outlines the purpose and content of the Draft EIS.

-Chapter 2 Strategic context and need

-Provides an overview of the strategic context and need for the project.

-Chapter 3 Introduction to airspace

-Introduces the key concepts of airspace architecture and airspace management considerations.

-Chapter Description Chapter 4 Project setting Provides a description of the Sydney Basin airspace and general biophysical and socio-economic environment within which the project would be located, including the regional setting and a description of the Matters of National Environmental Significance.
+Chapter Description Summary Outlines the key findings of the EIS for the project.
+The summary also describes the project and its development to date, including its legislative framework, the outcomes of public consultation and responses to the submissions received during the exhibition of the Draft EIS.
+Part A Background Chapter 1 Introduction Provides a background to the project and an overview of the key features of the project.
+The chapter also outlines the purpose and content of the EIS.
+Chapter 2 Strategic context and need Provides an overview of the strategic context and need for the project.
+Chapter 3 Introduction to airspace Introduces the key concepts of airspace architecture and airspace management considerations.
+Chapter 4 Project setting Provides a description of the Sydney Basin airspace and general biophysical and socio-economic environment within which the project would be located, including the regional setting and a description of the Matters of National Environmental Significance.
 Chapter 5 Statutory context Provides an overview of the statutory context for the project and the approvals framework.
 Part B The project Chapter 6 Project development and alternatives Provides a summary of the background to the development of the project, and the options considered.
 Chapter 7 The project Provides a description of the airspace architecture and operating modes associated with the proposed operation of WSI.
 It defines the factors that influence the design of airspace architecture and the specific requirements for single runway operations.
 Chapter 8 Facilitated changes Provides a description of changes required to the Sydney Basin airspace to enable the new flight paths and airspace for WSI.
 These adjustments are required prior to the opening of WSI in 2026 to ensure the safe and efficient use of airspace once WSI's single runway operations commence.
 Chapter 9 Community and stakeholder engagement Provides a summary of the consultation that occurred during the project development and environmental assessment process, and the consultation proposed during public exhibition, detailed design, and delivery.
-Part C Environmental impact assessment Chapter 10 Approach to impact assessment Provides a description of the overall approach and methodology used to undertake the Draft EIS for the project.
-Chapters 11 to 23 Describes the results of the assessment of key environmental issues identified by the EIS Guidelines, including information on the existing environment, potential operation impacts, and the proposed approach to mitigation and management.
-Part D EIS synthesis Chapter 24 Mitigation and management Provides a consolidated summary of the key potential impacts, a description of the proposed approach to environmental management, and a compilation of the mitigation measures for the project.
-Chapter 25 Conclusion Conclusion for the project.
-Chapter 26 References Provides a list of references used to inform the Draft EIS.